pirkkahuhtala/agile-guidelines/README.md

 <https://medium.com/ladies-storm-hackathons/how-we-built-our-first-full-stack-javascript-web-app-in-three-weeks-8a4668dbd67c>
 <hr />

-### Step 1: Ideate
+### Step 1: Ideate/brainstorming/QA
 - Question: What we exactly want to build?
     - It's the most difficult question
         - You have to remind this yourself for the whole project lifetime
+    - These are the requirements/specs
+        - Things that everybody are asking
+- Question: To whom you're building the app?
-    - Hackathon, home project, no specific idea yet?
+    - ### Hackathon, home project, no specific idea yet?
         - Gather ideas you’re excited about
         - Maybe a past app you've been thrilled about?
         - Post it brainstorming strategy